What are hybrid courses?

 - Submit work or create a learning artifact at least every seven days during the course session

-Why is there both a TCU Online Skills requirement and a Hybrid Design & Delivery Course requirement?
+Why is there both a TCU Online Skills requirement and a Hybrid Design & Delivery requirement?

 The TCU Online training (Building Your Course and Managing Your Course OR the Skills Demonstration Project) address how to use TCU Online tools for engagement, communication, and feedback so you and your students have a smooth technical experience.

-The Hybrid Course explores design and delivery principles for the hybrid modality.
-This training addresses how to build content and activities with online design principles.
+The Hybrid Design & Delivery course explores design and delivery principles for the hybrid modality.
+This training addresses how to build content and activities with hybrid design principles.
 Understanding these principles will help you facilitate learning with the synchronous and asynchronous elements of your course, and provide a cohesive, well-designed experience for students.

 Why do all courses need to use TCU Online?